bouskaf/combinatorial-optimization/README.md

 # Combinatorial Optimization
 repository with tasks solved in subject a4m35ko on CTU FEL

+## Cocontest
+Implementation of integer linear problem sovling the problem of transaction between bunch of people owing each other some amount of money.
+This implementation finds the optimal solution (with the smalles number of transactions).

+## Cocontest Treshold
+Same problem as mentioned above but solved not with ILP but with heuristic methods which works much faster but are not optimal.

 ## 1. ILP
 Example of integer linear program.
 Implementation of a program that takes the vector of personnal demand for each hour and outputs the optimal allocation of personnal.